DataBiosphere/data-portal/content-v2/community-update/community-update/dcp-updates.md

 # DCP Platform Updates

-#### December 7, 2020
+#### December 11, 2020

 ### DCP 2.0 launches; new projects, contributor generated matrices and DCP 2.0 infrastructure

 In the spirit of bringing HCA data to the community as quickly as possible, we are releasing the new DCP 2.0 data and infrastructure incrementally.

 This initial launch -- the first of several planned to roll out new functionality, pipelines, and data -- includes:
+* Raw data and standardized metadata for 5.8 million cells
+* Contributor-generated matrices, embeddings, and annotations for existing and **16 new DCP projects**
 * New DCP 2.0 infrastructure (details below)
-* Optional contributor-generated matrices, embeddings, and annotations for all DCP projects
-* Raw data and contributor matrices for **16 new projects**!

 **What’s included in the new projects?**

-The new projects include a mix of human and mouse data from a variety of organs and encompass:
+The new projects include a mix of human and mouse data from a variety of organs including adipose tissue, heart, hindlimb, spleen skin, yolk sac, diaphragm, tongue, trachea and more.
+These data encompass:
 * 143 donors
 * 248 specimens
-* estimated 950,600 cells
+* estimated 1.3M additional cells

 > View the new projects using the **[DCP 2.0 Data Preview](/what-is-the-dcp-20-data-preview)**